 Credit: @daggsdroneworks on Instagram

-WHAT TO DO: Catch all the action as collegiate athletes give it all they’ve got at the Lake Placid 2023 FISU World University Games.
-The Main Street Festival Village has ice sculpting demos, snowball cornhole tournaments, and warming igloos.
-Medal ceremonies take place every evening with live music to follow.
-Meet Adirondack Mac, the games’ mascot, and take advantage of special shopping and dining ops.
-Have your own Olympic experience by visiting sites used during the 1932 and 1980 Winter Olympics including the "Miracle on Ice” skating rink at The Lake Placid Olympic Center, Olympic Jumping Complex, Mt.
+WHAT TO DO: Step into the shoes of Olympic athletes in the home of two winter Olympic Games and last year's FISU World University Games.
+Pay a visit to the sites used during the 1932 and 1980 Winter Olympics including the "Miracle on Ice” skating rink at The Lake Placid Olympic Center, Olympic Jumping Complex, Mt.
 Van Hoevenberg, and Whiteface Mountain.
-The Lake Placid Olympic Museum, which has reopened with more space and a new look, showcases memorabilia related to the games.
-Experience sledding in a different way with Thunder Dog Mountain Sled Tours on Mirror Lake and Country Dreams Farms at the John Brown Farm State Historic Site.
+The Lake Placid Olympic Museum showcases memorabilia related to the games.
+This winter wonderland has even more to offer with a main street packed with local shops and restaurants, and all the seasonal splendor.
+Experience sledding in a different way with Thunder Dog Mountain Sled Tours on Mirror Lake or a horse-drawn sleigh ride with Country Dreams Farms at the John Brown Farm State Historic Site.
 About 40 minutes away in Tupper Lake, take in the Wild Lights at The Wild Center as you wander along the outdoor Wild Walk or go snowshoeing across the sparkling campus.

 WHERE TO EAT: Big Slide and Lake Placid Pub & Brewery make for casual hangout spots for a bite to eat and a brew.
 Head over to Salt of the Earth Bistro to find out why this women-run, dinner-only eatery is one of the most talked about spots in Lake Placid.
 Caffe Rustica serves up classic Mediterranean fare prepared by Culinary Institute of America-trained chefs.